lewodro/SolaMaze/README.md

 Players navigate through procedurally generated 3D mazes in their browser, racing to reach the exit.
 The x402 payment architecture allows players to pay-per-play in SOL, with winners earning prize pool rewards.
 The backend manages game rooms, leaderboards, player scores, and payment verification.

-# SOLAMAZE

-A competitive, real-time 3D maze racing platform built for the browser, integrating Solana-based micropayments and reward distribution.
+> competitive, real-time 3D maze racing platform built for the browser, integrating Solana-based micropayments and reward distribution.

 ---